lorry2018/minimajs/README.md

 # minimajs

-Minima is a simple yet powerfully plugin framework, based on NodeJS, developed by ES6.
+Minima is a simple yet powerfully plugin framework, based on NodeJS, developed by ES6, with IDE VSCode.

 The architecture of minimajs is shown as below.